CoAxLab/newremagine/README.md

 2. The test data is from the same distribution as the traning.
 3. We want the model to perform well on unseen (test) data.

 So, what is the best way to divide up our time?
-Answering this question is our goal.
+Should we only sample new data?
+Should replay past data often?
+Should we imagine-as-augmentation often?
+What is the best mix?
+Answering this last question is our goal here.

 # install
 ``` bash